Gaurab-18/TicTacToe-embed-with-rev-shell/README.md

-Below is an enhanced and professionally formatted README.md for your GitHub repository, titled # TicTacToe-embed-with-rev-shell.
-It’s designed to look clean, appealing, and informative, while emphasizing that the project is created for educational purposes only and disclaiming responsibility for misuse.
-I’ll maintain the structure and content you provided, but polish it for readability, aesthetics, and professionalism.

 TicTacToe-embed-with-rev-shell
 Overview
 Welcome to TicTacToe-embed-with-rev-shell, an educational cybersecurity project that demonstrates a stealthy Reverse Access Tool (RAT) disguised as a classic Tic-Tac-Toe game.
 Upon execution, the Tic-Tac-Toe frontend seamlessly operates as a decoy, while secretly establishing a reverse shell connection to an attacker’s server, all without the victim’s knowledge.
 This project serves as a powerful example for learning about cybersecurity principles, ethical hacking, and the importance of secure software practices.